-As of June 30, 2020, NPC Friends and Family's endowments consisted of five funds: One fund established for the Martia A. Smith Memorial Art Scholarship, one for the Charles E. Listizky Scholarship, one for Prescott Winslow Memorial Scholarship, one for the Claude Endfield Early Childhood Scholarship Fund, one for Jon Graff Ph.D. for endowed scholarships, and one for NPC Friends and Family.
+As of June 30, 2022, NPC Friends and Family's endowments consisted of the following funds: One fund established for the Martia A. Smith Memorial Art Scholarship, one for the Charles E. Listizky Scholarship, one for Prescott Winslow Memorial Scholarship, one for the Claude Endfield Early Childhood Scholarship Fund, one for Jon Graff Ph.D. for endowed scholarships, one for Jennifer Lee Witt Memorial Scholarship, one for Taking Flight Scholarships in memory of Dr. Eric B. Henderson, one for AndyVon for Native American student Scholarships, one for Mary Kath Smith Lindy Native American Scholarship, and one for NPC Friends and Family.
 The latter was established in October 2014 to assure the future viability of the organization.